 - Foreign language pieces without an accompanying English translation.

-All submissions should be in English, formatted in .doc, .docx, or .odt, and should be sent to: email@example.com.
+§.05 Formating: All submissions should be in English, formatted in .doc, .docx, or .odt, and should be sent to: email@example.com.
 If unsure if your work “fits,” look over some of the other pieces on the site before submission.
-If still unsure after reviewing the site, it is better to send in your piece anyways—if you have sent a manuscript and have not received a reply within a week then it was not accepted.
+If still unsure after reviewing the site, it is better to send in your piece anyways—if you have sent a manuscript and have not received a reply within a week then it was not accepted (and remember that the longer the work, the longer it will take to review).

-If you do not receive a reply in a timely manner, you may contact us directly through the twitter or gab account of our Administrator, Kaiter Enless, but please do not submit your work there unless asked.
+§.06 Response time: If you do not receive a reply in a timely manner, you may contact us directly through the twitter or gab account of our Administrator, Kaiter Enless, but please do not submit work there unless asked.